katerinasmyrli/katerinasmyrli.github.io/_projects/1_project.md

     Roadmap of my PhD thesis, Design and control of Anthropomorphic and Energy-efficient Robotic Systems with Applications in Lower-limb Prostheses.
 </div>

+Details of this work can be found in the [Greek National Archive of PhD Theses](https://phdtheses.ekt.gr/eadd/handle/10442/60169).